 Touchless technology is becoming more and more common these days and for good reasons — health and safety.
-Due to the COVID pandemic, social distancing is crucial in helping decrease the amount of positive coronavirus cases.
+Due to the COVID pandemic, social distancing remains helpful in curtailing the amount of positive coronavirus cases.

 Unfortunately, some work environments require in-person employees, contractors, and visitors.
-And now, some businesses are even starting to bring more of their workforce back into the office.
+And now, some businesses are starting to bring more of their workforce back into the office.
 While we can hopefully assume they all have some safety protocols in place, the front desk interactions haven’t changed much.
 This makes it difficult to manage and see who’s in and out.

 But to fill in that gap, meet Wellcome.
 Wellcome is a touchless sign-in platform for employees and visitors.
 According to their website, the app “helps you manage the workplace effectively, making it safe and easy for everyone” who’s in the office.